2021 UEFA European Under-21 Championship qualification: Ranking of second-placed teams

-To determine the five best second-placed teams from the qualifying group stage which qualify to the tournament final, only the results of the second-placed teams against the first, third, fourth and fifth-placed teams in their group are taken into account, while results against the sixth-placed team in six-team groups are not included.
-As a result, eight matches played by each second-placed team are counted for the purposes of determining the ranking.
+To determine the five best second-placed teams from the qualifying group stage which qualified to the tournament final, only the results of the second-placed teams against the first, third, fourth and fifth-placed teams in their group were taken into account, while results against the sixth-placed team in six-team groups were not included.
+As a result, eight matches played by each second-placed team were counted for the purposes of determining the ranking.

 Play-offs

 The draw for the play-offs, to decide the matchups and the order of legs, was intended to be held on 16 October 2020 at the UEFA headquarters in Nyon, Switzerland.
 The matches were intended to be played between 9–17 November 2020, with the four play-off winners qualifying for the tournament final.
 However, the play-offs were cancelled due to the COVID-19 pandemic.